 CCC will copy only items that are different between your source and destination.
 So if you complete a backup task, then run it again the next day, CCC will copy only the items that were created or modified since that last backup task.
 CCC determines that a file is different using its size and modification date.
 If a file's size or modification date is at all different on the source and destination, CCC will copy that file to the destination.

-Before concluding that CCC is recopying every file, open your most recent completed task in CCC's Task History window and compare the Total size of source data set and Data copied values.
+You can select your most recent completed task in CCC's Task History window and review the task audit to see precisely what was copied, and why.
 It is not uncommon for as much as 2-5GB of files to be updated between daily backups, for example, even when it seems that you have made no changes to the source volume. macOS is constantly updating various cache and log files, and these can really add up over the course of a day.
-If the amount of data copied is just a fraction of the total data set, then the amount of data being copied is probably normal.

 Organizational changes will lead to large amounts of data being recopied